Lincoln Wetland Trailblazer

 Although this is a short approximately two-kilometer trail, it is rustic and requires good walking footwear.
 Volunteers should bring their own reusable water bottles, and will have access to fountains at the school.

 Work will proceed rain or shine, unless there is heavy rain or lightening, in which case volunteers will be contacted by phone.

-This event is made possible thanks to funding from TD Friends of the Environment Foundation and NB Wildlife Trust Fund.
+This event is made possible thanks to funding from TD Friends of the Environment Foundation, NB Wildlife Trust Fund and the NB Environmental Trust Fund.

 While we do our best to provide you with the tools you need to participate, please bring the following items if you have them:

 - Work gloves (if you want to use your own)

 - Reusable water bottle